habitat-sh/habitat-aspnet-sample/readme.md

 ## Using this sample with current Habitat binaries

-In order to succesfully build and run this application inside habitat today, the following prerequisites exist:
+In order to succesfully build and run this application inside habitat today, you should be using `hab.exe` version 0.25.0 or later.

-1. You are using `hab.exe` version 0.20.0 or later.
-Note that 0.18.0  and above is usable but lacks the multi service spervisor if running the mysql and ASP.NET Core services on the same instance.
-2. `$env:HAB_WINDOWS_STUDIO` is set to any value.
-I like `1` but your preferences may vary.

-Eventually this last prerequisite will no longer be necessary.

 ## Building the MySql and ASP.NET Core sample